-Figure 3-2 shows the FRAW Flood Risk from Surface Water and Small Watercourses mapping data.
-The mapping shows that the whole site (inclusive of both parcels) is predominantly at very low risk of flooding from surface water and small watercourses.
-However, there are areas of high risk within the two quarry pits in the southern parcel of the site, along with some other short flow paths through the southern parcel, attributed to surface water.
+Figure 3-3 shows the FRAW Flood Risk from Surface Water and Small Watercourses mapping data.
+The mapping shows that the site is predominantly at very low risk of flooding from surface water and small watercourses.
 Table 3-3 summarises the definition of each risk band.
-Risk should be managed through considerate site design and appropriate SuDS.
-Displaced floodwater following any infilling of the quarry pits, regrading of land and movement of earth should be considered through a Flood Consequence Assessment (FCA) and a drainage strategy.
-The site should be suitable for infiltration SuDS, judging by the potential groundwater conditions discussed in Section 3.5.
+There are a number of areas of scattered surface water flood risk across the centre of the site, within the quarry pit, associated with topographic depressions caused by the quarrying process.
+This risk should be managed through considerate site design and SuDS.
+Displaced floodwater following any infilling of the quarry pits should be considered through a Flood Consequence Assessment (FCA).